 A catalytic converter is designed to outlast most other components on your vehicle.
-Under normal conditions, a quality catalytic converter should last 100,000 to 150,000 miles — often the lifetime of the car.
+Under normal conditions it should last 100,000 to 150,000 miles — often the lifetime of the car.
 When converters fail prematurely, it almost always means something else went wrong first.

 The five things that destroy a catalytic converter early